Nightherald/Nightherald/README.md

 _"This isn’t even my final form!" ~ Frieza from Dragonball Z_

----
 - 🌱 I’m currently applying Python on the following interdisciplinary fields:
   > Automation

   > Data Science

   > Machine Learning

----
-- 👯 I’m looking to collaborate on MLOps, by setting machine learning models on production environments.
+- 👯 I’m looking to collaborate on MLOps, by setting machine learning models on production environments
 - 📫 How to reach me: stratos.marin@gmail.com

 ---